 Small holes in the hull that go clear through to the deck.
 They allow excess water to flow from deck areas down to the water below.
 They can let water in the other way, however, and some kayakers use plugs for this.

-Handles at the bow or stern used to carry the kayak on land.
+Handles at the bow or stern are used to carry the kayak on land.
 These can also appear on Sit-Inside kayaks.

 Foot Wells/Foot Rests

-Molded areas of the deck that allow kayakers to place their feet in different places, depending on the height of the user.
+Molded areas of the deck allow kayakers to place their feet in different places, depending on the height of the user.